Nonconvex Matrix Factorization is Geodesically Convex: Global Landscape Analysis for Fixed-rank Matrix Optimization From a Riemannian Perspective: Introduction

 There have been a few attempts to study the global geometry of related optimization problems by characterizing their landscapes in the whole search space, rather than solely in regions near the global minimizer or near stationary points.
 For example, \cite{ge2015escaping}, \cite{sun2018geometric,cai2022nearly} and \cite{sun2016complete2} studied the global landscape geometries of tensor decomposition, phase retrieval and complete dictionary recovery problems, respectively.
 The global Euclidean geometries of \eqref{eq: factorization-objective} and their asymmetric versions were studied in \cite{li2016symmetry} and \cite{zhu2017global}, respectively.
-In particular, \cite{zhu2017global} considered a general well-conditioned objective $f$ and showed that the landscape of $\bar{h}(\Y)$ is benign and that the whole search space can be characterized as follows: when $\Y$ is far from the global optimal, then either the magnitude of the gradient of $\bar{h}(\Y)$ is large, or the Hessian evaluated at $\Y$ has a negative eigenvalue; when $\Y$ is close to the global minimizer, then $\bar{h}(\Y)$ satisfies certain regularity condition which can facilitate local linear convergence of GD. \cite{li2016symmetry} considered a more restricted setting and assumed $f$ is a least squares objective, but they obtained a stronger local geometric result: $\bar{h}(\Y)$ is strongly convex in certain directions near the global minimizer.
+In particular, \cite{zhu2017global} considered a general well-conditioned objective $f$ and showed that the landscape of $\bar{h}(\Y)$ is benign and that the whole search space can be characterized as follows: when $\Y$ is far from the global optimizer, then either the magnitude of the gradient of $\bar{h}(\Y)$ is large, or the Hessian evaluated at $\Y$ has a negative eigenvalue; when $\Y$ is close to the global minimizer, then $\bar{h}(\Y)$ satisfies certain regularity condition which can facilitate local linear convergence of GD. \cite{li2016symmetry} considered a more restricted setting and assumed $f$ is a least squares objective, but they obtained a stronger local geometric result: $\bar{h}(\Y)$ is strongly convex in certain directions near the global minimizer.
 These results are encouraging and provide some evidence on why vanilla GD enjoys fast convergence performance when $f$ is well-conditioned.
-However, the description of local geometry near the global minimizer provided in \cite{li2016symmetry,zhu2017global} is not quite intuitive for two reasons: first, it is unclear how to generalize the regularity condition proved in \cite{zhu2017global} to other settings beyond the Burer-Monteiro factorization; second, it is not obvious how to interpret the restricted directions that make the Hessian positive in \cite{li2016symmetry}.
-Based on the existing results in the literature, we ask the central question that we explore in this paper: .1cm \fbox{ \parbox{0.98\textwidth}{ {\it Can we provide a more intuitive and geometric explanation for why the Burer-Monteiro factorization works? }
+However, the description of local geometry near the global minimizer provided in \cite{li2016symmetry,zhu2017global} is not quite intuitive for two reasons: first, it is unclear { whether the regularity condition proved in \cite{zhu2017global} is a principled property that can be found in other problems beyond the setting of Burer-Monteiro factorization}; second, it is not obvious how to interpret the restricted directions that make the Hessian positive-definite in \cite{li2016symmetry}.
+On the other hand, notions such as convexity or strong convexity are classical notions that, when present, are typically used to obtain strong bounds on the computational complexity of many optimization algorithms.
+Thus, based on the existing results in the literature, we ask the central question that we explore in this paper: .1cm \fbox{ \parbox{0.98\textwidth}{ {\it {Can we provide a more straightforward and geometric explanation for why the Burer-Monteiro factorization works, e.g., using classical notions such as convexity or strong convexity?} } }} .1cm In addition, except for the landscape analysis for the special noisy matrix trace regression with a least squares objective in \cite[Section IV.B]{li2016symmetry}, the analyses in \cite{li2016symmetry,zhu2017global} mainly focus on the noiseless setting.
+Specifically, \cite{li2016symmetry,zhu2017global} assume there exists a rank $r$ positive semidefinite (PSD) parameter matrix of interest $\X^*$ which is the global minimizer of \eqref{eq: original-formulation} and satisfies $\nabla f(\X^*) = \0$. {\cite{ma2022noisy} also studies the landscape of noisy low-rank matrix optimization, but the emphasis is on the region near the global minimum or at stationary points.} We note the assumption $\nabla f(\X^*) = \0$ often holds in applications in noiseless settings, while do not hold in the noisy case; see the upcoming application in Example \ref{em: matrix-trace-regression}.
+Moreover, the guarantee in \cite[Section IV.B]{li2016symmetry} is customized to the noisy matrix trace regression problem and does not apply in more generality. \nc Thus, it is natural to ask: .1cm \fbox{ \parbox{0.98\textwidth}{ {\it Can we analyze the global optimization landscape of \eqref{eq: factorization-objective} in the general noisy setting? } }} .1cm